leondutoit/pg-need-to-know/notes.md

 ## Maybes
 - optional expiry dates on groups - to coincide with consent constraints
+    - if compulsory, then need the ability to change the end date too
+    - and update the RLS function to check the end date

 ## TODO
 - for group_add, also provide: all_owners, and all_users